pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 ```

 This will not match the pattern because it cannot backtrack, so the actual `c` is not found as literal `c` but as any character using the dot metacharacter.

 A main use case for using possessive quantifiers in regular expressions is when matching long, complex, or repetitive strings that may cause excessive backtracking.
 For example, when matching a string with multiple repeating patterns, such as a large HTML document with nested tags, possessive quantifiers can help avoid the potentially infinite backtracking that can occur with certain patterns and input data.

 However, as useful as these methods are, they must be used sparingly since they can cause unintended behavior and make our expressions harder to debug.

 ### Lookarounds

 **Lookarounds** are special metacharacters that allow us to specify patterns that must match (_or must not match_) before or after the main pattern we are trying to match.

 There are four main lookaround implementations in RegEx:

 - Positives
   - Lookbehind
   - Lookahead

 - Negatives
   - Lookbehind
   - Lookahead

 The positive variations allow us to match if a pattern is before or after the main pattern.
-In contrast, the negative variations allow us to match if a pattern is not before or after the main pattern.
+In contrast, the negative variations allow us to match if a pattern is **not** before or after the main pattern.

-    A lookbehind checks for the pattern before the main pattern (looks behind), while a lookahead does the inverse; looks ahead of the main pattern.
+A lookbehind checks for the pattern before the main pattern (looks behind), while a lookahead does the inverse; it looks ahead of the main pattern.

 We can illustrate this a little bit better with a railroad diagram:

 ```RegEx
 (?<=before)target(?=after)
 ```

-Where the railroad diagram would look like such:

 <p align="center">
   <img src="https://pabloagn.com/wp-content/uploads/2023/05/B019A036_regex_vis_02.jpg">